 While Tennessee schools may be closed for weeks due to the novel COVID-19 coronavirus, extra time at home creates an opportunity to build up your Professional Development Points (PDPs) ahead of your licensure renewal deadline (August 31 of your renewal year).

 As in-person trainings and seminars have been canceled across the country, TEA has online resources to keep your license and teaching practices up-to-date.

 From the moment Gov. Lee suspended school last Friday, TEA has been advocating for a suspension of state testing and hold-harmless legislation for students, teachers and schools.
 HB2818/SB2672 is the outcome of TEA’s advocacy.
 The bill does everything TEA asked of our allies in the House and Senate.

-The following statement may be attributed to Beth Brown, Grundy County High School teacher and Tennessee Education Association president.
+NASHVILLE, Tenn. – The following statement may be attributed to Tennessee Education Association President Beth Brown.

 “As concerns about the spread of COVID-19 rapidly increase statewide, we are relieved to see Gov. Bill Lee take decisive action to protect students, educators and families.
 The Tennessee Education Association supports the call for an immediate closure of our public schools statewide.

 With Gov. Bill Lee’s declaration of a state of emergency in response to the spread of coronavirus, TEA has made the decision to cancel all March Civication dates and the TEA Ethnic Minority Affairs Conference.